 During his post-baccalaureate studies, Dr.Z researched music with Dr. Oz at Columbia University.
 It was upon the Blue Ridge Mountains he earned his medical degree at the University of Virginia.
 He received the prestigious C Richard Bowman Scholarship Award and was elected to the Arnold P. Gold Foundation for Humanism in Medicine.
 Unfortunately, he simultaneously took a crash course in compassion and empathy as his father succumbed to cancer.
 He understands the value of a trustworthy, relatable physician while negotiating the unpredictability of illness.
 Honoring both his formal and informal training, Dr.Z considers his relationship with his patients sacred.

 Following medical school, Dr.Z headed back north to Mass General Hospital (MGH), a teaching hospital of Harvard Medical School.
 While at MGH, Herbert Benson indoctrinated him to the world of mind-body medicine.
 Following a stint as faculty at Harvard Medical School, he worked in several rehab settings.
-Board certified in internal medicine, Dr.Z also trained in mind-body medicine, herbal medicine, cannabis therapeutics, energy medicine, nutrition, yoga, meditation and physical rehabilitation.
+Board certified in internal medicine, Dr.Z also trained in mind-body medicine, herbal medicine, cannabis therapeutics, energy medicine, nutrition, yoga, meditation and lifestyle medicine.

 Regarding his relationship with cannabis, Dr.Z has been known to say "At that dead show in 90', never in a million years..."
 When he first learned cannabis was medicine, he thought "ha. yeah right."
 He has since changed his mind.